-For every safari we sell, Micato sends a child to school…all the way through high school.
+For every safari we sell, we send a child to school.

 School Beyond Reach